 The word geothermal comes from the Greek words geo (earth) and therme (heat).
-Geothermal energy is heat from within the earth.
-This heat can be recovered as steam or as hot water, and it can be used to heat buildings or to generate electricity.
+Geothermal energy is heat within the earth.
+People can use this heat as steam or as hot water to heat buildings or to generate electricity.

 Geothermal energy is a renewable energy source because the heat is continuously produced inside the earth.

-Geothermal energy is generated deep inside the earth
+Geothermal energy comes from deep inside the earth

-- The core has a solid iron core and an outer core made of hot melted rock called magma.
+- The inner core is solid iron and is surrounded by an outer core of hot molten rock called magma.

 - The mantle surrounds the core and is about 1,800 miles thick.
 The mantle is made up of magma and rock.